Does the Sasquatch Truly Exist: What Does The Bigfoot Look Like

 Pike's Peak Big Foot Crossing Sign

-Most scientists dismiss the idea of a Sasquatch, because it is either a hoax, folklore, or misidentifying of a real thing.
+Most scientists dismiss the idea of a Sasquatch, because they believe that it is either a hoax, folklore, or misidentifying of a real thing.
 Then there is a belief it is a combination of some of these.
 Animal Planet even specializes in trying to identify this, in their series Finding Bigfoot.
-They have a skeptic that travels with the "Squatchers. " She identifies many of the falsehoods of these sitings or the possible errors.
+They have a skeptic that travels with the "Squatchers. " She identifies many of the falsehoods of these sightings or the possible errors.
 Amazingly, as the season has continued even she seems to become almost convinced.

 What Does Bigfoot Look Like